 stage 2 audit and involves the following:

 - Confirm that the quality manual conforms to the requirements of the ISO 13485

-- Production of a report that identifies any non-compliance or potential for non-compliance and
+- Production of a report that identifies any non-compliance or potential for non-

-- Agree a corrective action plan if required.
+- Agree on a corrective action plan if required.